trenskow/app/README.md

 Where express gives you the `(req, res, next)` parameters for each handler, this application instead just provides a single parameter, the "`context` object", which contains all the information needed to process the request.

-Middleware can also use the context to provide data and services, which is then available for subsequent endpoints, routers and handlers.
+Middleware can assign values to the context to provide data and services, which is then available for subsequent endpoints, routers and handlers.

-When a request is incoming, the `context`object looks like this.
+When a request is incoming, the `context` object looks like this.

 | Name             | Description                                                  |            Type             |
 | ---------------- | ------------------------------------------------------------ | :-------------------------: |